glubsy/tumblrmapper/README.md

 ## License:

-This is just a personal project, the code is horrendously messy.
+This is just a personal project, the code is horrendous and messy.
 Therefore, the license is MIT.